-Both fabrication (polishing of edges) and installation cost Php350 per linear meter separately.
+Both fabrication (polishing of edges) and installation cost Php400 per linear meter separately.

-A laminated edge is a special edge profile which makes your countertop appear thicker.
+A laminated edge is a particular edge profile that makes your countertop appear thicker.
 It is done by gluing a strip (usually 2 cm to 3 cm in width) of the same material underneath the countertop’s exposed edges.
 It makes an 18 mm thick granite appear 36 mm solid.
 Hence, it is commonly referred to as a “double” edge profile here in the Philippines.

 It is best on countertops which are supported by wooden cabinets as it conceals the plywood substrate underneath.

-Compared to our standard edge profiles, laminated edges cost Php700 per linear meter to fabricate.
+Compared to our standard edge profiles, laminated edges cost Php800 per linear meter to fabricate.

 Typically, it takes us two to four days to complete a project for an average kitchen.
 We need a day or two to fabricate the edges of the slabs, and another day or two to install everything on site.

-In some cases, however, certain designs and specifications require more attention to details.
+In some cases, however, specific designs and specifications require more attention to details.
 Hence, we may need additional days to accomplish the project.

 For granites, if you are not sure whether you need to apply a stone sealer or not, drop a small amount onto your kitchen countertop.
-If the water beads up, you don’t have to worry about anything.
-But if the water soaks into the surface, you will need to seal your granite.
+If the water beads up, you don’t have to worry about anything yet.
+But if the water soaks into the stone, you will need to have it sealed soon.